quantera-tech/QuantumGuard-paper/Journal/Journal.md

 ## Ponder
 After studying the characteristics of all the 5 approaches PCA might be a suitable candidate for EMBER dataset conversion.
 Because, it is suitable for 8 qubits QCNN architecture which we will be using.

+# Thursday, July 17th, 2025

+## Discover
+Researched on PCA data reduction approach to convert the feature vectors of EMBER dataset.
+Tried to understand the characteristics and working mechanism of PCA

+## Investigate
+It was found that PCA will be a suitable approach to convert the feature vectors of EMBER dataset.
+PCA performs data reduction and keeps the important features of all the feature vectors.
+There are subsections of PCA which are pca8, pca30 etc.

+## Ponder
+PCA data reduction approach perfectly fits for the QCNN architecture we will be using on our research.
+Also, it is considered to be a better approach in areas where we have limitations on the number of qubits we will be using.